GuanceCloud/datakit/internal/export/doc/en/inputs/dk.md

 ---

-This Input used to collect Datakit exported metrics, such as runtime/CPU/memory and various other metrics of each modules.
+This Input used to collect DataKit exported metrics, such as runtime/CPU/memory and various other metrics of each modules.

 ## Configuration {#config}

-After Datakit startup, it will expose a lot of [Prometheus metrics](../datakit/datakit-metrics.md), and the input `dk` can scrap these metrics.
+After DataKit startup, it will expose a lot of [Prometheus metrics](../datakit/datakit-metrics.md), and the input `dk` can scrap these metrics.

 ### Collector Configuration {#input-config}